richardsterlingjackson/richardsterling-portfolio/cpp_user_database/README.md

 - **Pointer-free design** — no raw memory management; scoped logic for clarity and safety.
 - **CRUD operations** — add, update, delete, and list users from the database.
 - **Interactive CLI** — intuitive prompts for entering and managing user data.
-- **Portfolio-grade documentation** — designed for onboarding, learning, and emotional readability.

 ---